alrobles/xsdmMle/README.md

 optim_df <- optim_mll(envdat, occ, numstarts = 50, parallel = TRUE)
 ```

+\`\`\`

-\`\`\` The we got a data frame with the maximum likelihood estimation
+Then we got a data frame with the maximum likelihood estimation for each
-for each set of initial starting points in the optimization.
-We have
+set of initial starting points in the optimization.
+We have this on the
-this on the biological scale of parameters (Is the unconstrained space
+biological scale of parameters (Is the unconstrained space of parameters
-of parameters where the optimizer found the maximum of the function).
+where the optimizer found the maximum of the function).